vcastro-xprt/react-auth0/README.md

 username: vcastro@xprt.io
 password: Vagner1272

-Go to admin page puting the /admin in the url

-Click in the button "Fetch Netlify Function"

-This will return the folders and files from Box
+The "Admin" menu in the header display the users of the application

+The "My files" menu in the header display the folders and files that the user has access to.